DevCycleHQ/devcycle-docs/docs/extras/advanced-targeting/custom-properties.md

 **Display Name**

 This field is only for _changing the property's name in the DevCycle UI_.
 This can be useful when handling properties with extremely long or auto-generated names.
-The property _key_ is what will be used for all matching when bucketing users.
+The property _key_ is what will be used for matching while bucketing users.

 **DevCycle Key**

 This is an auto-generated field based on the property key.
 This is the key that can be used to reference the property in the [DevCycle Management API](/management-api/#tag/Custom-Properties).

 ## Using an existing Property